markevans/dragonfly/extra_docs/GeneralUsage.md

 Getting/generating content
 --------------------------
-Three methods can be used to get content:
+Four methods can be used to get content:

     app.fetch('some_uid')                   # Fetch from datastore (default filesystem)

     app.fetch_file('~/path/to/file.png')    # Fetch from a local file

+    app.fetch_url('somewhere.com/img.png')  # Fetch from a url (will work with http, https)

     app.generate(:plasma, 400, 300)         # Generates using a method from the configured
                                             # generator (in this case a plasma image)